University of Technology Sydney

 Teaching and learning in this subject is on an individual level and linked to the student's project.
 Students will master crucial laboratory skills in formal training sessions with supervisors, professional research technical officers and/or industry supervisors.
 With assistance from their supervisors, students will learn other practices required in a research environment, such as preparing risk management plans, project plans, designing experiments, and research ethics.
 Supervisors will provide guidance and personalised feedback on assessments to help students refine their academic writing, literature critique and presentation skills.
 Students may also request one-on-one meetings with their supervisors to discuss specific problems or progress.
 More detailed information on student feedback modes is presented in the Assessment Feedback section.
 As the student develops subject matter expertise, they are expected to develop more independence in their learning and responsibility for their project.

-Students will also attend communication workshops held throughout the year, hosted by the subject coordinator and a representative from the Institute of Interactive Media and Learning (IML).
+Students will also attend communication workshops held throughout the year, hosted by the subject coordinator and a representative from the Teaching, Learning and Curriculum Unit.
 These will help students practice their presentation and scientific writing skills, and gain confidence in front of an audience in a safe and supportive environment.

 Independent learning